 INSERT INTO TblCountry SELECT 'Germany','Europe',8279000 UNION ALL SELECT 'Japan','Asia',126800000 UNION ALL SELECT 'Moroco','Africa',35740000

-Now, we will copy data directly from one source table to another destination table.
+Now, we will copy data directly from the source table to the destination table.
 This method is known as the INSERT INTO … SELECT statement.

 DROP TABLE IF EXISTS [SourceCountryTbl] CREATE TABLE [dbo].[SourceCountryTbl] ( [SourceCountryName] VARCHAR(50), [SourceContinentNames] VARCHAR(50) NULL, [SourceCountryPopulation] BIGINT NULL ) INSERT INTO [SourceCountryTbl] VALUES ('Ukraine','Europe',44009214 ) , ('UK','Europe',66573504) , ('France','Europe',65233271)

 Now we will perform the INSERT INTO … SELECT statement.